mit41301/GY18041_EQKIT_YFM-2/README.md

     9>.Size(Installed):57*32*20mm

 **4.Installation Tips:**
-    1>.User needs to prepare the welding tool at first.
+    1>.User needs to prepare the soldering tool at first.
     2>.Please be patient until the installation is complete.
-    3>.The package is DIY kit.It need finish install by user.
+    3>.The package is DIY kit.
+It need finish install by user.
     4>.The soldering iron can't touch the components for a long time(1.0 second), otherwise it will damage the components.
     5>.Pay attention to the positive and negative of the components.
     6>.Strictly prohibit short circuit.